Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

     The amount of dedicated memory for BIOS specific CAN queues can be reduced, as the message queue for received message is now maintained by IsoAgLib (as normal memory - not in HEAP).
   - PC can_server port vor Windows available (socket communication which can also be used under Linux)
+  - cleanup of all Windows CAN driver connection modules based on common can_server and small device specific connector modules
   - fixed Working-Set-Master announce (TC client/server communication)
   - Network Management rewritten (better handling of source address change and conflict)
   - improved IsoAgLib scheduler